What is a Notary?

 What Is A Notary?

-Most notaries are also solicitors who have obtained an additional qualification as a Notary Public.
+Most notaries are also solicitors who have obtained an additional qualification.
 Today, a notary’s role focuses on authenticating facts and documents for use in foreign countries.

 Why Do You Need to Use A Notary Public?

 You will need the services of a notary public if your document needs to be sent outside of the UK.
 You are likely to have been asked by your lawyer or an organisation abroad to sign or authenticate a document in the presence of a notary public.
 They will expect to see the notary’s signature, stamp and seal.